 Now that you have identified your feeder schools and made initial contact, it is important to continue to cultivate that relationship.
 There are multiple different ways for you to partner with schools.
 Offering a shadow day for their students at your school, offering to link to their website, matching up early curriculum requirements are all very easy ways that you can use to cement more positive relationships.
 Share feedback with them regarding how their grads are doing.
 Every school would love to hear that the students from their school are highly regarded when they move to the next stage of their academic career.

-Establishing feeder relationships is an easy and free marketing program that will pay dividends as you recruit students.
+Establishing school feeder relationships is an easy and free marketing program that will pay dividends as you recruit and enroll students.